cobwebch/external_import/Documentation/Developer/Events/Index.rst

 in the database.
 It is triggered for each record individually.
 The event has the following API:

+getUid
+  Returns the primary of the record (since we are talking about an update operation, the record exists in the database and thus has a valid primary key).

 getRecord
   Returns the record being handled.